-- For each declared component of specialized class type (Real, Integer, String, Boolean, enumeration and arrays of those, etc.) or record, or operator record not declared as outer, it is the number of unknown variables inside it (i.e., excluding parameters and constants and counting the elements after expanding all records, operator record, and arrays to a set of scalars of primitive types). - Each declared component of specialized class type or record declared as outer is ignored.
+• For each declared component of specialized class type (Real, Integer, String, Boolean, enumeration and arrays of those, etc.) or record, or operator record not declared as outer, it is the number of unknown variables inside it (i.e., excluding parameters and constants and counting the elements after expanding all records, operator record, and arrays to a set of scalars of primitive types).